Personalized Site Search Queries

 NEW_ARRIVAL_DESC | Sort by the date each record was published in descending order |

-A page of search results contains a number of records up to the limit parameter specified in the settings object.
-Additional pages containing records beyond that limit can be created by repeating the query request with the offset parameter.
+A page of search results contains a number of records up to the limit key-value specified in the settings object.
+Additional pages containing records beyond that limit can be created by repeating the query request with the offset key-value pair.

-The value of the offset parameter indicates how many records should be skipped.
+The value of the offset key indicates how many records should be skipped.
 In this example, the returned records are the sixth through tenth matches.

 To properly paginate the search results, repeat the request while incrementing the offset in multiple values of the limit.
 For example, if the limit is 5, then the offsets in the sequence of requests should be 0, 5, 10, 15, 20, and so on.